ArmindoFlores/ao3_api/README.md

 You can also comment / leave kudos in a work by calling `Work.leave_kudos()`/`Work.comment()` and provided you have instantiated that object with a session already (`AO3.Work(xxxxxx, session=sess)` or using `Work.set_session()`).
 This is probably the best way to do so because you will run into less authentication issues (as the work's authenticity token will be used instead).

-If you would prefer to leave a comment or kudos anonimously, you can use an `AO3.GuestSession` in the same way you'd use a normal session, except you won't be able to check your bookmarks, subscriptions, etc... because you're not actually logged in.
+If you would prefer to leave a comment or kudos anonymously, you can use an `AO3.GuestSession` in the same way you'd use a normal session, except you won't be able to check your bookmarks, subscriptions, etc. because you're not actually logged in.

 ## Comments